 The University conducts at least one test of its emergency response and evacuation procedures.
 The test may be announced or unannounced.
 These exercises may include tabletop drills, emergency operations center exercises, or full-scale emergency response exercises.
 MUPD and Environmental Health and Safety develop an exercise scenario, schedules and coordinates the events with local, state, and federal response agencies as well as stakeholders.
-MU conducted a tabletop exercise on September 17, 2019.
-In addition to the tabletop exercise, the University conducted a test of the Rave Emergency Alert System on March 3 and September 16, 2019.
+The University conducted a test of the Rave Emergency Alert System on March 2 and September 23, 2021.